rmkoesterer/uga/README.rst

 Installation
 ************

 This software uses a variety of Python modules, R packages, and some stand-alone software.
-Thus, the easiest method for installation is using a `conda`_ environment.
+Thus, the easiest method for installation is using `conda`_.
-The required modules can be installed easily using the environment.yml file included with this distribution as described in the Pre-installation section below.
+The required modules are installed easily using the environment.yml file included with this distribution, as described in the Pre-installation section below.

 .. _`conda`: http://conda.pydata.org/docs/